-Options for localised/early prostate cancer Sometimes immediate treatment is not necessary or may not be appropriate.
-Active surveillance is a way of monitoring low-risk prostate cancer that isn't causing any symptoms.
-Treatment can be started if test results change.
-Watchful waiting is another option for older people with prostate cancer that is not causing symptoms.
-Surgery and/or radiation therapy may be used.
-Options for locally advanced prostate cancer Radical prostatectomy involves removing the prostate, part of the urethra and the glands that store semen (seminal vesicles).
-Radiation therapy may be given externally (external beam radiation therapy or EBRT) or internally (brachytherapy).
-Androgen deprivation therapy (ADT) may be offered.
-This helps reduce how much of the hormone testosterone your body makes.
+Options for localised/early prostate cancer

+- Sometimes immediate treatment is not necessary or may not be appropriate. - Active surveillance is a way of monitoring low-risk prostate cancer that isn't causing any symptoms.
+Treatment can be started if test results change. - Watchful waiting is another option for older people with prostate cancer that is not causing symptoms. - Surgery and/or radiation therapy may be used.

+Options for locally advanced prostate cancer

+- Radical prostatectomy involves removing the prostate, part of the urethra and the glands that store semen (seminal vesicles). - Radiation therapy may be given externally (external beam radiation therapy or EBRT) or internally (brachytherapy). - Androgen deprivation therapy (ADT) helps to reduce how much of the hormone testosterone your body makes.
 Testosterone can help prostate cancer grow.

-Options for advanced prostate cancer Androgen deprivation therapy (ADT) is used to slow the growth of prostate cancer.
-It can be done with injections, tablets or surgery.
-Other treatments may include chemotherapy, newer drug therapies, radiation therapy, surgery, and bone therapies.
-A transurethral resection of the prostate procedure may help remove blockages in the urinary tract.
-Palliative treatment can help improve quality of life for people with advanced prostate cancer.
-More information Talk to your GP and specialists about your treatment options or call Cancer Council 13 11 20 for more information.
+Options for advanced prostate cancer

+- Androgen deprivation therapy (ADT) is used to slow the growth of prostate cancer.
+It can be done with injections, tablets or surgery. - Treatments may include chemotherapy, newer drug therapies, radiation therapy and surgery. - Bone therapies may help to manage symptoms. - Transurethral resection of the prostate (TURP) is a surgical procedure to help remove blockages in the urinary tract. - Palliative treatment can help improve quality of life for people with advanced prostate cancer.

+More information

+Talk to your GP and specialists about your options or call Cancer Council 13 11 20 for more information.